Engin-Boot/capture-behavior-of-a-visit-counter-sanjeev-nnn/needs-tech.md

 Scenario: Recover across restarts of the server that runs the visit-counter

-  Given
-  When
-  Then
+  Given There is a server containing visitor details When The server restarts
+  Then Recover visitor detail from backup.

 Scenario: Reconcile counts if the sensor is offline for a while

-  Given
+  Given Sensor has tendency to go offline
-  When
+  When Sensor goes offlin
-  Then
+  Then Keep a record of all scanned bar codes.